 WHAT IS LIPEDEMA?

 Lipedema is a disorder of fatty tissue generally affecting the legs, which causes the legs, and sometimes the arms, but not the feet, to accumulate fatty tissue.
-It is part of the spectrum of soft tissue lymphatic disorders treated at NYC Surgical Associates.
+It is part of the spectrum of soft tissue lymphatic disorders treated at City Surgical Care.

 It is distinguishable by five characteristics: